vapor/vapor/README.md

 # Vapor

-A Web Framework for Swift that works on iOS, OS X, and Ubuntu.
+A Web Framework for Swift that works on iOS, macOS, and Ubuntu.

 - [x] Pure Swift
 - [x] Modular